Decarbonizing Details: Reducing the Carbon Footprint of Site Construction - 1.0 PDH (LA CES/HSW)

 - Explore viable decarbonization strategies for a variety of site structures including pavements, walls, decks, and railings.

-Meg Calkins, FASLA, SITES AP
+Meg Calkins, FASLA, FCELA, SITES AP

 Professor of Landscape Architecture and Environmental Planning